unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

     Login Succeeded
     ````

 1. The Docker installation uses a settings file, called [settings.env](./settings.env).
+This file is located in the root of the `docker` folder that was downloaded in step 6.

     Installation works with the default values set in this file, so you do not have to change anything in it.
 However, you may want take a look at it to see what settings can be configured before running the installation process.
 The settings are described in the file.
 1. Run Docker to create the UKC container:

    **Note:** If you are restarting or trying to update the demo, refer to [Restarting/Updating Docker](#update).